Tippen: Tippen (1905)

-Tippen (20th century)
+Tippen (late 20th century)

 The following modern rules are based on Grupp (1975) and Katira (1983) which are identical apart from the method of dealing and the penalty for taking no tricks.

 Preliminaries

 Three to five players play with a 32-card Piquet pack.
 The cards rank in the natural order (aces highs) - see above.
-Dealing and play are clockwise.
-Dealer pays 3 chips into the pot (Pott, Topf or Kasse), shuffles, offers the cut to rearhand (to his right), deals 3 cards, one at a time, to each player, and turns the next card for trumps (Grupp).
-Alternatively, he may deal 2 cards, one at a time, to each player and turn the next for trumps before dealing one more card each (Katira).
+Deal and play are clockwise.
+Dealer pays 3 counters into the pot (Pott, Topf or Kasse), shuffles, offers the cut to the player on the right, deals 3 cards, one at a time, to each player, and turns the next card for trump (Grupp).
+Alternatively, 2 cards may be dealt, one at a time, to each player and the next turned for trumps before one more card each is dealt (Katira).

 Bidding and exchanging

 Players now examine their hands, assess whether they can take at least one trick and bid to "play" or "pass".
 If they pass, they lay their cards face down on the table.
 If they want to play, they tippen i.e. tap their fingers on the table.
 If all pass, the next dealer also pays a stake, shuffles, offers the cut and redeals.
-If only one player tipps, he wins the pot, the dealer rotates and a new deal begins.
+If only one player tipps, that player wins the pot, the dealer rotates and a new deal begins.

 Each active player, beginning with forehand, may now exchange up to 3 cards, laying their discard(s) face down; the dealer then gives them the same number of cards from the talon.

 Play

 Forehand, or the next active player sitting after the dealer in clockwise order, leads to the first trick.
 Players must follow suit; trump if unable and head the trick if possible.
 If unable to do any of those, they may discard any card.

 The aim is to win at least 2 of the 3 tricks.
 Each won trick is worth a third of the pot.
-Any active player who fails to win a single trick must pay a bête equivalent to the contents of the pot (Katira) or the basic stake of 3 chips (Grupp).
+Any active player who fails to win a single trick must pay a bête equivalent to the contents of the pot (Katira) or the basic stake of 3 counters (Grupp).